Indian economy to see 10.5 pc or higher growth this fiscal: Niti Aayog VC | Business

 The Reserve Bank of India (RBI) has lowered the growth projection for the current financial year to 9.5 per cent from 10.5 per cent estimated earlier while the IMF has projected a growth of 9.5 per cent in 2021 and 8.5 per cent in the next year.

+Kumar asserted that the unevenness in demand across various parts of the country is not because of a lack of consumer confidence, which has come up in a significant manner, but because of certain supply constraints.

+He described these constraints as ''chips, ships and global trips,'' which have constrained India's growth recovery.

-Replying to a question, Kumar said reasons for the slump in two-wheeler sales might be due to the transition from internal combustion engine scooters and bikes to electric bikes and scooters.
+Replying to a question, Kumar said reasons for the slump in two-wheeler sales might be the transition from internal combustion engine scooters and bikes to electric bikes and scooters.

 Noting that exports create jobs, he said, ''we need to double our share of global trade... and for that we might need better market access''.